LambdaGeo/rwh-ptbr/cap06.md

 "(1,2)"
 ```

 Remember that **ghci** displays results as they would be entered into a Haskell program.
 So the expression `show 1` returns a single-character string containing the digit `1`.
 That is, the quotes are not part of the string itself.
-We can make that clear by using `putStrLn`: [7 comments](comments: show / hide)
+We can make that clear by using `putStrLn`:

 ```
 ghci> putStrLn (show 1)